ANZACs — soldiers from the Australian and New Zealand Army Corps–fought in the Middle East theater during World War I.

 At least one Zeitoun favorite, Peter Kay, was at the Battle of Beersheba–an extraordinary charge that succeeded against all odds.

 In 2024, my husband spoke to a New Zealander whose ancestor participated in the charge.
-The family history reported members of “The 800,” saw angels and visions of God on the Beersheba battlefield.
+The family history reported that members of “The 800” saw angels and visions of God on the Beersheba battlefield.

 Oswald’s heart definitely followed the ANZACs into battle and beyond.